robaho/httpserver/README.md

 It has basic server-side proxy support using [ProxyHandler](https://github.com/robaho/httpserver/blob/main/src/main/java/robaho/net/httpserver/extras/ProxyHandler.java).

+ProxyHandler also supports tunneling proxies using CONNECT for https.

 All async functionality has been removed.
 Most synchronized blocks were removed in favor of other Java concurrency concepts.